lennybronner/lennybronner.github.io/index.md

 * building live forecasting models for election nights using partial data.
 You can read blogposts about my general election model [here](https://washpost.engineering/2019/11/01/how-the-washington-post-estimates-turnout-on-election-nights/) and my primary model [here](https://washpost.engineering/2020/02/29/how-the-washington-post-estimates-outstanding-votes-during-primaries/).

 * parsing and processing voterfile data.
 I also build tools to help journalists access the data and find interesting story leads.
-Along with Nick Diakopoulos and Madison Dong, I have co-authored a paper on this topic, which you can read [here](https://cpb-us-w2.wpmucdn.com/express.northeastern.edu/dist/d/53/files/2020/02/CJ_2020_paper_28.pdf).
+Along with Nick Diakopoulos and Madison Dong, I co-authored a paper on this topic, which you can read [here](https://cpb-us-w2.wpmucdn.com/express.northeastern.edu/dist/d/53/files/2020/02/CJ_2020_paper_28.pdf).

 * building and maintaining our Federal Election Commission campaign finance database.